mvranic/apl-lambda/17.1.0/build-apllambda.md

 # How to build apllambda.dws

-If this git a project is cloned to *C:\gitrepos* then dws can be buidl from Dyalog APL session with:
+If this git a project is cloned to *C:\gitrepos* then dws can be build from Dyalog APL session with:
 ```apl
  ]dbuild 'C:\gitrepos\apl-lambda\17.1.0\apllambdaload'
  ]dbuild 'C:\gitrepos\apl-lambda\17.1.0\apllambda'